 A list of possible replacements will be shown to the user as shown below:

 To select a course as a replacement for a course (the name of the course is visible at the top of the screen), select the "Select Course" button to the right of the course you would like to switch into.
-Courses that are full will have a "Get on Waitlist" option.
+Courses that are full may have a "Get on Waitlist" option.
 Depending on how the course that is being removed is scheduled, a student may be required to select more than one replacement course during a single request.

 When you select a replacement, the request will go into a "Draft" state as shown below.
 The reason that requests go into a draft state first is so that you have time to create bundles for these requests before being sent to the counselor to process.